Materials-Consortia/schemas/defs/v1.2/properties/optimade/common/chemical_symbol_or_vacancy.md

 - Must be one of the following:

     - a valid chemical-element symbol, or
     - the special value `"X"` to represent a non-chemical element, or
     - the special value `"vacancy"` to represent that this site has a non-zero probability of having a vacancy.

 **Examples:**

-- `He`
+- `"He"`
-- `X`
+- `"X"`
-- `vacancy`
+- `"vacancy"`

 **Formats:** [[JSON](chemical_symbol_or_vacancy.json)] [[MD](chemical_symbol_or_vacancy.md)]